 Even if a shoe is well-made, they’re hard to justify if they’re unreasonably comfortable.
 Therefore, it’s certainly a consideration that we take into account when reviewing shoes.

-Thanks to athletic shoe technology that uses materials like EVA, carbon-fibre and HDEVA cushioning, they’re ahead of other brands.
-Nevertheless, we’ve yet to be disappointed or suffer from sore feet after a day in Allen Edmonds, Wolverine or Johnston & Murphy footwear.
+Thanks to athletic shoe technology that uses materials like EVA, carbon fibre and HDEVA cushioning, they’re ahead of other brands.
+Nevertheless, we’ve yet to be disappointed or suffer from sore feet after a day in Allen Edmonds, Beckett Simonon or Ace Marks footwear.

 The Brand’s Story